odpi/egeria/open-metadata-publication/website/open-metadata-types/0335-Primary-Category.md

 # 0335 Primary Category

 This Classification marks the Primary Category associated with a [GlossaryTerm](0330-Terms.md) and helps to identify it in the lineage graph.
-It contains a single filed, `categoryQualifiedName` which represents the qualified name of the primary category associated with the term.
+It contains a single property, `categoryQualifiedName` which represents the qualified name of the primary [category](0320-Category-Hierarchy.md) associated with the term.

 ![UML](0335-Primary-Category.png#pagewidth)